 Today Mitch Ogulewicz is retired and lives in South Carolina.
 Here is a 2016 photo of Mitch and his grandson.

-In 2019, in the aftermath of the impeachment of President Trump, Mitch released this statement on his withdrawal from the Democratic Party:
+In 2019, in the aftermath of the first impeachment of President Trump, Mitch released this statement on his withdrawal from the Democratic Party:

 I FIND THIS EPISTLE DIFFICULT TO WRITE AND POST.
 BUT I HOPE MY FRIENDS WILL READ IT, IN ITS ENTIRETY: